Chinese Government Scholarship

 3.1 Full scholarship

-●Tuition: Including the cost of training and management of scholarship students, and organizing or supporting scholarship students to carry out cultural and sports activities, visits, and parties.
-The tuition fee is coordinated and used by the school.
+●Tuition: including the cost of training and management of scholarship students, and organizing or supporting scholarship students to carry out cultural and sports activities, visits, partying, and other activities.
+The tuition is used by the school in coordination.

 ●Accommodation fee: the cost of providing free dormitories or granting accommodation subsidies for Chinese government scholarship students.
 The accommodation fee is coordinated and used by the school.
 Those who live on campus according to school regulations will be provided with free dormitories, which are usually double rooms; those who choose off-campus accommodation with the approval of the school can get the accommodation fee issued by the school on a monthly or quarterly basis.
 The standard is:

 Undergraduates (preparatory students), postgraduates (general scholars): 700 RMB/month

 Master's degree students and general scholars: 3,000 RMB/month

 Doctoral students and senior scholars: RMB 3,500/month

 Living expenses are paid by the school every month.
 Scholarship students who register before the 15th (including the 15th) of the month will receive a full month's living allowance; those who register after the 15th will get half a month's living allowance; the living expenses of graduates will be paid to the graduation day determined by the school For the next half month; if the scholarship student leaves China for more than 15 days due to personal reasons during the school period (except for normal holidays), the living allowance will be suspended during the period of absence.